 As MCR frontman Gerard Way celebrates his birthday and releases a new solo collection, we delve into when the band first split and why.

-My Chemical Romance delighted their legions of fans around the world when they announced their reunion last week.
+My Chemical Romance delighted their legions of fans around the world when they announced their full reunion this year.

-The Welcome to the Black Parade band - who are comprised of Frank Iero, Gerard Way, Mikey Way and Ray Toro - confirmed they were getting the band back together, with what looked like a one-off show at LA's Shrine Expo Hall in 2019.
+The Welcome to the Black Parade band - who are comprised of Gerard Way, Frank Iero, Mikey Way and Ray Toro - confirmed they were getting the band back together for dates across the globe this year.

-But as Gerard Way and co prepare to return to the stage for the first time in seven years, we ask: when did they first split and why?
+But as frontman Gerard Way celebrates his birthday this week, we ask: when did MCR first split and why?